Lowest Common Ancestor All in One

 method to incorporate remote changes locally.

-The most intuitive difference between these two methods is that a branch merged with merge
+The most straightforward difference between the two is that with merge

-appears as a straight line.
-However, in both methods, if conflicts exist, Git will detect them and prompt you to resolve them manually.
+, the branch is a straight line.
+Regardless of the method, if there are conflicts, Git will detect them and prompt you to resolve the conflicts manually.

-So, the question arises: How does Git detect conflicts between two branches?
+This leads to the question: how does Git detect conflicts between two branches?

 Take the rebase

 command as an example.
-Consider the scenario illustrated below, where you execute git rebase master
+In the situation shown below, I execute git rebase master

 branch, and then dev